epu-ntua/FITMAN-Anlzer/UIapp/README.md

 Creating a new Report
 ---------------------

-In the home screen of FITMAN-Anlzer (Figure 7, Figure 8), the user has the potential to “create a report” by clicking on the corresponding button, thus creating a new report on existing data in Figure 10.
+In the home screen of FITMAN-Anlzer (Figure 7, Figure 8), the user has the potential to *create a report* by clicking on the corresponding button, thus creating a new report on existing data in Figure 10.

 By creating a report, the user provides a name to the report, designates specific keywords and accounts he is interested to track.
 Finally, he has to choose the time period over which the FITMAN-Anlzer will conduct the analysis of the collected data.

-The FITMAN-Anlzer allows the user to customize the reports according to his needs through the “Add Properties” functionality that permits him to add new categories the values of which will be used to filter and organize the results (e.g. category name “colors” with properties “red, black, white”, or category name “countries” with properties “Greece, Spain, UK”).
+The FITMAN-Anlzer allows the user to customize the reports according to his needs through the *Add Properties* functionality that permits him to add new categories the values of which will be used to filter and organize the results (e.g. category name "colors" with properties "red, black, white", or category name "countries" with properties "Greece, Spain, UK").
 All such properties in a report help the user to group and visualize the collected data in a more concrete and substantial way.